This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 See Control Chart Warnings in a Space

-You can see all posts that have active control chart warnings in a space.
+You can see posts with active control chart warnings in a space:

-At left, click Warnings Image shown here to see reports with active warnings in the space.
-If there is no red warning circle, there are no active warnings in the space.
+In a space, click Warnings Image shown here from the left pane.
+If there is no warning circle next to the icon, there are no active warnings in the space.

 For more information, see Control Chart Warnings in Graphs.